-Font filter category Description Available filers include: Editable, Installable, No Embedding, and Preview and Print.
-For information about embedding permissions, see "View fonts" on page 603.
+Font filter category Description Document Fonts Lets you display only the fonts used in the document Remote fonts Lets you display remote fonts By default, remote fonts are displayed in the Font list box.
+You can choose not to display them by enabling the Hide remote fonts check box.
+Font Status Lets you filter fonts based on their status such as Installed, Not installed, and Protected System Fonts.
+Embedding Rights Lets you filter fonts based on embedding permissions such as whether fonts can be embedded, installed, and previewed.
+Available filers include: Editable, Installable, No Embedding, and Preview and Print.
+For information about embedding permissions, see "View fonts" on page 639.
 If fonts with a specific permission are not available, the corresponding filter is not displayed.
 For example, if all your fonts can be embedded in a document, the No Embedding filter is not displayed.
 Font Technology Lets you filter fonts based on the font technology such as OpenType - TrueType, OpenType - PostScript, TrueType, Type1, and Variable Fonts (OpenType Font Variations) If a font technology is not available on your computer, it does not appear in the list of filters.
-Weight Lets you display fonts based on their weight such as Light, Normal, or Bold Width Lets you display fonts based on their width such as Condensed, Normal, and Expanded Lets you display fonts based on their style such as Decorative, Style Display, Monospaced, Sans Serif, Script, Serif, and Symbol Character Range Lets you filter fonts based on their language or script.
-Filters in this group include Arabic, Chinese Simplified, Chinese Traditional, Cyrillic, Devanagari, Greek, Hebrew, Japanese, Korean, Latin, and Turkish OpenType Lets you display fonts that have specific OpenType features such as
+Weight Lets you display fonts based on their weight such as Light, Normal, or Bold Width Lets you display fonts based on their width such as Condensed, Normal, and Expanded Style Lets you display fonts based on their style such as Decorative, Display, Monospaced, Sans Serif, Script, Serif, and Symbol

-Capital Spacing, Case-Sensitive forms, and more
+Font filter category Description Character Range Lets you filter fonts based on their language or script.
+Filters in this group include Arabic, Chinese Simplified, Chinese Traditional, Cyrillic, Devanagari, Greek, Hebrew, Japanese, Korean, Latin, and Turkish OpenType Lets you display fonts that have specific OpenType features such as Capital Spacing, Case-Sensitive forms, and more